TLDR:

 computed in C++1

 Generally speaking, C++ is much faster than Python.
 Moreover, Arrow’s C++ implementation can use vectorization (SIMD) thanks to the columnar data layout.
-The Arrow route can process batches of values concurrently in C++, while dlt
+The Arrow route can process batches of values concurrently in C++, while dlt’s traditional route needs iteration over values one by one in a nested Python loop.

-from having to infer column types from column values.
+Schema aware Arrow objects prevents dlt from having to infer column types from column values.

 Further thoughts

-A potential optimization I can think of (but haven’t tested) is to use the Arrow IPC File Format to serialize data between extract
+A potential optimization I can think of (but haven’t tested) is to use the Arrow IPC File Format to serialize data between extract and normalize.
+This saves two format conversions:

 Arrow → Parquet (serialization at the end of

-)Parquet → Arrow (deserialization at the start of
+extract)Parquet → Arrow (deserialization at the start of

 Although Arrow and Parquet have relatively similar layouts (especially when using Parquet without general purpose compression), removing the (de)serialization steps might still improve performance significantly.